flatironinstitute/cpp2doc_webdemo/docs/cpp-api/nda/idx_map/strides.md

 # List of overloads.
 Edit only the desc
 overloads:

-  - signature: std::array<long, Rank> const & strides() noexcept const
+  - signature: std::array<long, Rank> const &strides() noexcept const
     desc: Strides of each dimension.

 # Long description.
 Any Markdown, with code, latex, multiline with |